manishmeena022/Albums/README.md

    ```
 5. Access the App:
    ```
-   Open your web browser and navigate to http://localhost:3000 to access the Album Manager app.
+   Open your web browser and navigate to http://localhost:3000 to access the Album app.
    ```

 ## Acknowledgements